1/3–2/3 conjecture: Partial results

-The 1/3–2/3 conjecture is known to be true for certain special classes of partial orders, including partial orders of width two, partial orders of height two, partial orders with at most 11 elements, partial orders in which each element is incomparable to at most six others, series-parallel partial orders and partial orders whose Hasse diagram is N-free, semiorders. and polytrees.
+The 1/3–2/3 conjecture is known to be true for certain special classes of partial orders, including partial orders of width two, partial orders of height two, partial orders with at most 13 elements, partial orders in which each element is incomparable to at most six others, series-parallel partial orders, partial orders whose Hasse diagram is N-free, semiorders, and polytrees.
+A 2026 preprint reports verification through 14 elements.
 In the limit as n goes to infinity, the proportion of n-element partial orders that obey the 1/3–2/3 conjecture approaches 100%.

-In 1995, Graham Brightwell, Stefan Felsner, and William Trotter proved that, for any finite partial order P that is not total, $\delta(P) \ge 1 / 2 - \sqrt{5} / 10 \approx 0.276$ Their results improve previous weaker bounds of the same type.
+In 1995, Graham Brightwell, Stefan Felsner, and William Trotter proved that, for any finite partial order P that is not total, $\delta(P) \ge 1 / 2 - \sqrt{5} / 10 \approx 0.276$.
+Their results improve previous weaker bounds of the same type.
 They use the probabilistic interpretation of $\delta(P)$ to extend its definition to certain infinite partial orders; in that context, they show that their bounds are optimal, in that there exist infinite partial orders with $\delta(P) = 1 / 2 - \sqrt{5} / 10$.